 In revitalization of the historic district and other neighborhoods, we should continue calling reference to sense of place.
 Usually, things have been muddled under a couple layers of <insert yuckiest color> paint from the Home Store, and sidewalks have been neglected.
 There also modern issues we need to assess periodically, such as how to park more cars than originally planned.

-For both new and old places, we should try to immortalize the best parts of the original landscape the, our vernacular architecture, and simple old school rationale.
+For both new and old places, we should try to immortalize the best parts of the original landscape, our vernacular architecture, and simple old school rationale.
 Visualize the untouched landscape, and early townspeople flowing along the first neighborhood sidewalks and downtown Main Streets.
 In revitalized communities, regaining independence from the automobile, you can see this kind of magic happening ...just watch.

 Community Mindedness